NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/parameter tampering/Scanning of real-world web applications for parameter tampering vulnerabilities.md

 [[parameter tampering]] is a [[logic vulnerability]] that affects many web application, even the largest and most popular one.
 Exploiting [[IDOR (Insecure Direct Object Reference)]], an attacker can craft an HTTP communication to commit unauthorized banking transfers.

-Existing parameter tampering scanners do not consider the enforcements of, among others, the intended workflow, one-time use tokens, and parameter dependency across requests, which are all common in multi-request applications.
+Existing parameter tampering scanners do not consider the enforcement of, among others, the intended workflow, one-time use tokens, and parameter dependency across requests, which are all common in multi-request applications.

 **Contributions**
 - A field study on online banking applications to understand their workflow and implementations, and how they can be intercepted for vulnerability scanning